Last Updated: April 3rd, 2023

-This is the most stunning state park in Orange County, offering up coastal views, plenty of easy hiking trails, tide pools, and historic buildings.
+This is the most stunning state park in the area, offering coastal views, plenty of easy hiking trails, tide pools, and historic buildings.

-Situated between Newport Beach and Laguna Beach and spanning 3.2 miles of coastline, there’s a lot to explore at Crystal Cove.
+Situated between Newport Beach and Laguna Beach and spanning 3.2 miles of coastline, there’s a lot to explore at Crystal Cove State Park.

 Tour Mission San Juan Capistrano

-One of the 21 Spanish missions you’ll find up and down the coast of California, Mission San Juan Capistrano is a look back at colonial times when California was occupied by Spanish missionaries.
+One of the 21 Spanish missions you’ll find along the coast of California, Mission San Juan Capistrano dates back to colonial times when California was occupied by Spanish missionaries.

-It’s also one of the most beautiful California missions, nicknamed the “Jewel of the California Missions,” and one of the most visited with about 300,000 annual visitors.
+As one of the most beautiful California missions, it’s nicknamed the “Jewel of the California Missions.”
+It’s also one of the most visited with about 300,000 annual visitors.

-During a visit to the mission, you can tour the grounds to view the many artifacts, artwork, permanent exhibits, and unique American Colonial architecture on display.
+During a visit to Mission San Juan Capistrano, you can tour the grounds, artifacts, artwork, permanent exhibits, and unique American Colonial architecture on display.

-Before you leave, visit the Serra Chapel and spend some time relaxing in the gardens.
+Before you leave Mission San Juan Capistrano, visit the Serra Chapel and relax in the gardens.

 Learn More About OC History at the Bowers Museum

-If you’re going to visit one museum in Orange County, make it the Bowers Museum in Santa Ana.
+If you’re going to visit one museum in this area, make it the Bowers Museum in Santa Ana.

-Established in 1936, the museum features exhibits on the early history of Orange County, as well as art from all corners of the globe in the form of textiles, sculptures, and paintings.
+Established in 1936, the Bowers Museum features exhibits on early local history, as well as art from all corners of the globe.

-This is one of those museums that has a little something for everyone with 100,000 objects in their permanent collection and a unique variety of rotating exhibits.
+There are 100,000 objects in the Bowers Museum’s permanent collection and a unique variety of rotating exhibits.

-It’s one of the best activities to do in Orange County if you’re looking for an artsy experience and to learn more about the history of the area.
+The Bowers Museum is one of the best activities to do in Orange County, especially if you’re like me and enjoy learning the history of places you visit.

-This goes without saying, but if you’re doing a self-guided tour please make sure you have a designated driver or use a share ride service to get to and from the breweries.
+This goes without saying, but if you’re doing a self-guided tour, please make sure you have a designated driver or use a shared ride service to get to and from the breweries.